VanderPloegR1/companion/CompanionPi-Documentation.md

 > On first boot, it'll take a few minutes for the Admin User Interface to be available.
 The OS has to resize itself to the capacity of your SD card and that takes an extra reboot.

 # Accessing the Companion Admin User Interface
-~~In order for Companion to bind the Admin User Interface to your network connection (wired Ethernet or wireless), that connection has to be available at boot.~~
-* ~~Wired Ethernet: you'll need to have the Ethernet cable plugged in before you power on the Raspberry Pi.~~
-* ~~Wireless network: you'll need to set up your wireless connection first, then reboot the Raspberry Pi so Companion can bind the Admin User Interface to the wireless network connection.~~
-  * ~~If you're going to use wireless, make sure you've also updated the service file accordingly.
-The documentation for this is here: [[Auto Start Companion on Linux Using systemd]]~~

 Once you've got your Raspberry Pi up and running with the CompanionPi image, you'll need to know the IP address of your Raspberry Pi.
 There are a few ways to do this:
 * A custom Python script written to email you the IP address every time it boots _(requires internet connection at boot)_: [on GitHub, here](https://github.com/oliverscheer/send-email-with-device-ip-address)
 * Set a static IP address on your Pi _(good option if your Raspberry Pi is going to be always connected to the same equipment)_: [this tutorial from The Pi Hut](https://thepihut.com/blogs/raspberry-pi-tutorials/how-to-give-your-raspberry-pi-a-static-ip-address-update)